 Nov.
-2 Waterloo, Ontario Waterloo University - Physical Activity Complex This venue seated 5000, but the concert was cancelled, due to only 200 tickets being sold.
+2 Waterloo, Ontario Waterloo University - Physical Activity Complex This venue seated 5000, but the concert was canceled, due to only 200 tickets being sold.
 One student attending the University at the time suspects poor promotion played a hand in this but, whatever the case, it was an unusual occurrence for the band in Canada, where they were enormously popular.
 However, a possible explanation could be the fact that Waterloo, where this Wednesday night concert was scheduled, is only about a half hour from Guelph, where the group performed just three nights earlier.
 Giant still apparently received a $3000 cancellation fee out of a $5000 plus percentage contract.
 The University ended up losing $4500 total.
 The opener was again supposed to be Dr. Feelgood along with a local Ontario band called Rose.

 Waterloo - ad and eventual cancellation Nov.
 2, 1977